 The elephantnose fish is a social animal, usually occurring in large schools.
 There appears to be a complex social structure with this species.

 Diet / Feeding

 - Feeds mostly at night on worms and insects, probing for prey with its long barbel, possibly aided by its electro-sensory capability.

-- The elephantnose fish is a freshwater species that occurs in West Africa from the Niger to Congo river basins.
+- Occurs in West Africa from the Niger to Congo river basins.
 It is limited in numbers in lower Niger, in the Ogun, in the Cross River basin and in the upper Chari.

-- Habitat is not well known, but it is believed to prefers slow-moving waters in large rivers.
+- Habitat is not well known, but it is believed to prefer slow-moving waters in large rivers.

 - Oviparous- female lays eggs that later hatch into fry.

 - It is believed that spawning occurs during the rainy season.
 Not much is known about its reproductive biology.

 - “Least Concern” on the IUCN Red List.